Alice in Chains (album)

 Alice in Chains (informally referred to as the Dog Album, Dog Record, or Tripod) is the third studio album by the American rock band Alice in Chains.
-It was released in vinyl formats on October 31, 1995, through Columbia Records, and in other formats on November 7.
-It served as the follow-up to the group's commercial breakthrough Dirt (1992), and it was their last to feature their original lead vocalist Layne Staley, who died in 2002.
+It was released on vinyl LP on October 31, 1995, through Columbia Records, and in other formats on November 7.
+The album is the follow-up to Dirt (1992), the group's commercial breakthrough.
+Alice in Chains is the group's final album featuring the original lead vocalist Layne Staley, who died in 2002, and their first with bassist Mike Inez, who replaced Mike Starr in 1993.

-Alice in Chains had not played live for a year and a half due to Staley's addiction issues.
-During the hiatus, Staley joined the supergroup Mad Season and recorded the album Above (1995), leaving the future of Alice in Chains in question.
-Staley's growing heroin addiction led to rumors of his death.
-Shortly after the release of Above, Alice in Chains began work on their third album, with the intention of putting an end to the speculation surrounding the band.
+Alice in Chains had not played live for a year and a half due to Staley's heroin addiction.
+During the hiatus, Staley joined Mad Season with Mike McCready of Pearl Jam and Barrett Martin of Screaming Trees to record the album Above (1995), leaving the future of Alice in Chains in question.
+Staley's growing addiction led to rumors of his death.
+Shortly after the release of Above, Alice in Chains began work on their third album, with the intention of ending speculation on their break-up.

-Recorded at Seattle's Bad Animals Studio with Toby Wright from April through August 1995, the album's songs focus on heavy emotional content and subject matter such as drug addiction, depression, spirituality, broken relationships, and the internal tensions within the band that were being fueled by Staley's substance abuse.
-The album's music relies less on heavy metal riffs and more on melody and texturally varied arrangements, some integrating the acoustic moods of their EPs, while others introduced late 1960s and early 1970s rock influences.
+The album was recorded from April to August 1995 at Bad Animals Studio in Seattle with producer Toby Wright.
+The songs focus on emotional subjects such as drug addiction, depression, spirituality, broken relationships and the tensions within the band fueled by Staley's substance abuse.
+Rather than relying on heavy metal riffs, the material places more emphasis on melody and texturally varied arrangements, some of which integrate the acoustic moods of their earlier extended plays (EPs), while others introduce late-1960s and early-1970s rock influences.

 Alice in Chains was released during the decline of the grunge era.
-The band remained largely unable to tour for the album due to Staley's addiction, performing live only on televised events and opening for Kiss.
-Nevertheless, the album debuted at number one on the Billboard 200 chart and stayed on the chart for nearly a year.
-The tracks "Grind", "Heaven Beside You", and "Again" were released as singles.
+Staley's addiction prevented the band from touring, and they only performed for televised events and while opening for Kiss.
+Nevertheless, the album debuted at number one on the Billboard 200 and stayed on the chart for nearly a year.
+The tracks "Grind", "Heaven Beside You" and "Again" were released as singles.
 "Grind" and "Again" were nominated for the Grammy Award for Best Hard Rock Performance.
-The album was certified double platinum by the RIAA and has sold over three million copies worldwide.
-The album was the band's last for almost 14 years; Staley died from a drug overdose in 2002, which caused the band to dissolve.
-The band eventually emerged with Black Gives Way to Blue in 2009 with new co-vocalist William DuVall.
+Alice in Chains was certified double platinum by the RIAA and sold over three million copies worldwide.
+Staley died from a drug overdose in 2002 and Alice in Chains did not release another album until 2009 when, with new co-vocalist William DuVall, they released Black Gives Way to Blue.